Biomechanics of Human Movement

 Course learning outcomes

-• Describe biomechanical principles and how they relate to the analysis of human movement
+• Describe biomechanical principles and apply them to the analysis of human movement in exercise and sport

-• Interpret and communicate biomechanical data to clients, exercise and sport science professionals and stakeholders
+• Interpret and effectively communicate biomechanical data to clients and exercise and sport science professionals